itz-me-pandian/Machine-Learning/a2/readme.md

     2. Mount your Google Drive if running in Colab.
     3. Ensure the dataset is available at the specified path.
     4. Run each cell in order to replicate results.

+## Author

+Developed by [itz-me-pandian](https://github.com/itz-me-pandian) as part of the Machine Learning laboratory course.

+## License

+This assignment code is for educational purposes.